Scenic Traverse Photography by Kristen Meister

 The name Scenic Traverse Photography came about in 2011 to reflect Kristen's adventure seeking spirit and her love of hiking, scenery, and the outdoors.

 In 2015, Kristen's photography evolved to a new chapter - in a moment of clarity she sold the overwhelming majority of her digital equipment and moved to a Leica system for all her digital images.
-She currently owns and regularly shoots three Leica cameras:
+She currently owns and regularly shoots Nikon & Leica cameras:

 While Kristen eagerly embraces digital technology, she also creates much of her artwork with traditional analog film.
 Her collection of film cameras includes an Ebony RSW45 large format camera, a Hasselblad 503CX, two 1970s era Rolleiflex TLR cameras, a Zone VI 4x5 camera, and a Shen Hao 9x16 panorama for large format film.
 Kristen also carries a Leica M4 for street photography, and develops her own film in her studio using traditional darkroom processes.
 Her preference is for Kodak color films and Ilford black and white film.

-Kristen is a graduate of Virginia Tech (undergraduate) and Penn State University (post-graduate).
-In 2014, Kristen and her husband (The Photo Sherpa) moved to the Cambridge area in the United Kingdom, and will return home to Washington, DC in 2017.
+Kristen is a graduate of Virginia Tech and Penn State University.
+In 2014, Kristen and her husband moved to the Cambridge area in the United Kingdom, spending three years in the UK before moving back to Washington, DC in 2017.